 Option 1: Rezone as Waitārere Beach Greater Density Area (263 Waitārere Rise Avenue) / Residential (542 Waitārere Beach Road) Option 2: Proposed Plan Change Option 3: Commercial Rezoning associated with that commercial area for enabling future development.
 As a result this constrained commercial development in the settlement may detract from the effective functioning of the community as it grows.
 Option 2 also supports Objective 6.3.2 which seeks to enhance the amenity of the commercial areas, providing for complementary and compatible activities while avoiding or mitigating adverse effects on the environment within or adjoining the Commercial Zone.
 The proposed controlled activity framework limits the scale of commercial activities that can establish on the site which reduces the potential for adverse effects on the existing village centre as well as surrounding residential sites. existing settlement and surrounding environment.
 Option 3 does not provide the best solution for achieving Objective 6.3.2, as unconstrained commercial development on the site has the potential to create adverse effects on both the existing village centre and surrounding residential environment.
-Summary of reasons for deciding on the provisions Given the constraints applying to the e commercial activities to establish at the dered the most appropriate for the following xisting commercial zone this option provides e entry to the Waitārere Beach settlement to rol the nature and scale of mixed use activition an opportunity for a limited range of service the needs of future local residents.
+Summary of reasons for deciding on the provisions The approach outlined in Option 2 is considered the most appropriate for the following reasons: Given the constraints applying to the existing commercial zone this option provides an opportunity for a limited range of commercial activities to establish at the entry to the Waitārere Beach settlement to service the needs of future local residents.
+Matters of control are specified to control the nature and scale of mixed use activities anticipated and to support the development of a high amenity area.